 - Am I fit enough to do The JLF Trek?

-If you plan to undertake the trek, be warned it is an endurance event.
+If you plan to undertake the trek, be aware it is an endurance event.
 It will challenge you physically and mentally but with the right preparation, you will enjoy it.

-We also have options for distances, whichever distance you choose, please make sure you prepare well in advance and get your body used to long distance walking on varying elevations and surfaces.
-Once registered, you will have access via your profile to detailed training guide that will help you to prepare for the trek.
+We also have options for distances.
+Whichever distance you choose, please make sure you prepare well in advance and get your body used to long distance walking on varying elevations and surfaces.
+Once registered, you will have access via your profile to a detailed training guide that will help you to prepare for the trek.

 If you have a pre-existing injury or illness, you should seek medical advice before commencing registration.

 - Are there compulsory items you need to carry?

 - Event day bib (which is to be fixed on your clothing or backpack so it is visible at all times)